NVIDIA/framework-reproducibility/README.md

       `tf.math.unsorted_segment_sum`, `tf.math.unsorted_segment_mean`,
       `tf.math.unsorted_segment_prod`, and `tf.math_unsorted_segment_sqrt_n`;
       see [issue 31](https://github.com/NVIDIA/framework-determinism/issues/31).
       Also see note 10, above.
+TF [PR 47974][1006] adds GPU-deterministic sparse segment reduction ops (probably in TF 2.6).
+This approach will be used to provide GPU-deterministic functionality for all the segment reduction ops in version 2.6 or possibly later.
   14. Backprop through `tf.compat.v1.nn.fused_batch_norm` when `training=False`
       is used for fine-tuning.
 See TensorFlow
       [Issue 10857](https://github.com/tensorflow/tensorflow/issues/10857) for